 Another essential part of managing TMF content electronically is the ability to control access.
-Over the course of a clinical trial an eTMF will collect vast amounts of sensitive information, compiling and filing it in the correct locations.
-Due to the nature of this information, it’s important that only authorized personnel can access and view those areas, that the data and documentation is handled with care, and the integrity is maintained.
+Over the course of a clinical trial, an eTMF will collect vast amounts of sensitive information, compiling and filing it in the correct locations.
+Due to the nature of this information, it’s important that only authorized personnel can access and view those areas, that the data and documentation are handled with care, and the integrity is maintained.

 Access controls allow you to manage who can log on to your eTMF as well as their permissions to view specific TMF content in a given place.
 Access Controls focus primarily on the identification, authentication, authorization, and accountability of your users.
 This is especially important when you have large numbers of users contributing and accessing the TMF both internally and externally as not all users will access the system for the same purpose or when handling blinded information.
-Securing your system in this way prevents unauthorized individuals logging in and jeopardizing your content.
+Securing your system in this way prevents unauthorized individuals from logging in and jeopardizing your content.

 6. Configurable Metadata

-Metadata is essentially the information that pertains to each document in your eTMF, much like a library catalog card.
+Metadata is essentially the information that pertains to each document in your eTMF, much like a library catalogue card.
 This information is attached in the item and captures things like the document author, time of creation/upload, the status of the document and so on.
 Metadata is the backbone of an intelligent eTMF as it will support the search functionality, workflows, and other critical transactions within the system, allowing you to automate large parts of your TMF process.